samplchallenges/SAMPL7/host_guest/Isaacs_clip/README.md

-# The SAMPL7 CB-like Clip Challenge
+# The SAMPL7 TrimerTrip Challenge

 For SAMPL7, the Isaacs group is **tentatively** contributing binding data for roughly ten guests to a CB-like clip molecule highlighted in the attached documents.
+This host is codenamed TrimerTrip.

 ## Challenge timing details (preliminary)